 To make the dressing

-Mix 1 tbsp olive oil with 1 tbsp lemon juice and 1/2 tsp dried oregano.
+- Mix 1 tablespoon olive oil with 1 tablespoon lemon juice and ½ teaspoon dried oregano.
 Pour over the pasta salad and mix well.
 Serve immediately or store in an airtight container in the fridge for up to 3 days.

 For a more grown-up salad why not try my grilled aubergine and chickpea salad?